Michael-Alvarado/EV-Boost/README.md

 ## EV-Boost Webpage

-Created a webpage that allows users to search for Electric Vehicle chargers based on zip codes in the Austin area.
-Users wil enter the zipcode they are in currently in the Austin area and then will be able to view all charging stations within that specific postal code.
+EV Boost allows users to search for Electric Vehicle chargers based on zip codes in the Austin area.
+Users will enter a zipcode in the Austin area and then will be able to view all charging stations within that specific postal code.
 The technologies used inside the webpage included 3 server APIs (Google, Weather, and OpenCharge), incorporated Bulma CSS, JS, HTML, and finally Github.

 ## Usage
 This is to allows users of the webpage to view charging stations within their local zipcode through a simple search.